Your storage is shared across Google Drive, Gmail, and Google Photos.

 - Your computer may show a slightly different file size than drive.google.com because of Mac or PC requirements.

+If you reached your storage limit, or you downgraded your account and your files now exceed your storage space, you'll notice some restrictions.
 All of your current files will remain, but you won't be able to add new files.
 For example:

 - Google Drive: You won't be able to sync or upload new files.
 Syncing between your computer's Google Drive folder and My Drive will stop.
 You can still create Google documents because they don't take up any storage space.